What happened to the Menéndez brothers' money? All that is known

 What happened to the Menéndez brothers' money?

-The Menéndez brothers were raised in Beverly Hills, Los Angeles County, California, United States of America, by their affluent parents.
+The Menéndez brothers were raised in Beverly Hills, Los Angeles County, California, United States of America, by affluent parents.
 Joseph Lyle was born on 10 January 1968, while Erik Galen was born on 27 November 1970.

 Read also